 Even the greatest emails are worthless unless you send them to the right people.
 From the beginning, your prospecting has to be on-point.
 A good way to start is by making sure you're using the right tools.
 DiscoverOrg and LinkedIn Sales Navigator have become standard tools for sales teams in all industries, and can quickly give you insights into which companies you should be talking to, and who at that company you should be talking to.

 Once you’ve got a decent list of people to reach out to, then you'll want to level up that list by gathering the best possible contact information for them.
-Try using a tool like VoilaNorbert to gather the correct email addresses.
-Norbert's data enrichment tool also comes in handy for finding other social media profiles so you can take a more omni-channel approach to your outreach.
+Try using a tools like VoilaNorbert or ContactOut to gather the correct email addresses.
+These data enrichment tools also comes in handy for finding other social media profiles so you can take a more omni-channel approach to your outreach.
 Keep in mind that you’ll have better luck if you spread your campaign out amongst several people at the company as opposed to just emailing one prospect there.

 It’s no secret that people tend to judge a book by its cover.
 The same is also true for b2b companies email – in fact, 47% of emails are opened or discarded based solely on their subject line.
 Naturally, this is an area where you’ll want to spend extra time to make sure your subject line is compelling enough to warrant opening.
 Once again, the best email in the world is useless unless it is opened.

 Are you sensing a pattern here?

 Email subject line best practices aren’t hard to follow, but they're also not one-size-fits-all.
 The situation, industry, funnel position, and more will dictate.